 Highway 82/Kell Fwy shutdown in Wichita Falls

-WICHITA FALLS, Texas (KAUZ) - Wichita Falls police have shut down highway 82 at 369 in Wichita Falls after initial reports say a semi-truck crashed.
+WICHITA FALLS, Texas (KAUZ) - Wichita Falls police have shut down highway 82 from Southwest Parkway past Turkey Ranch road in Wichita Falls after a semi-truck crashed.

-Crews on scene say it is a hamzat situation and aren’t letting anyone close.
+Police confirm there was a possible chemical spill and a hazmat unit is working to clean it up.

+The semi was carrying a flammable material but police have not released any information on possible injuries.

 Stick with News Channel 6 for this developing situation.